AnnaRogers04/SMGQuarry/Development_Journal.md

 ### Interaction system

-For my interaction system I alld a video by Liam Lacey on adding running dialogue into a game
 <iframe src="https://blueprintue.com/render/5iiwqmyw/" scrolling="no" allowfullscreen></iframe>

+For my interaction system I followed a video by Liam Lacey on adding running dialogue into a game, while i didn't use running dialogue I was able to adapt this system to have an image of a mouse appear when an intractable is within reach.
+This was one of the first blueprints I created for this project, it was a great introduction to unreal.

+As shown below there was originally a raycast system that was used to interact however I decided that this would be too conflicting with everything else we needed to add so we changed it to the system with the functioning UI.
+This system in my opinion fits the gameplay style I wanted to create really well and was happy with the change.
 ![photo-collage png](https://github.com/user-attachments/assets/071ac8e0-4da0-47ca-89c4-5048079e8b74)